DustyDave961/technic_elepower_compat/README.txt

 IMPORTANT INFORMATION

 Please note that the power converter developed by Bob64 is not fully complete.
 Bugs are still possible, so please report any issues on GitHub.
 There are also some duplication glitches from having Elepower and Technic modpacks together.
 There are plans to fix these if it is possible to do so.
+The sandstone duplication bugs have already been dealt with.

 Copyright Information

 All content contained within is licensed under the GNU Lesser General Public License version 2.1.
-If you have questions about the copyright of this mod, you can get into contack with us at aldoessoftwaredevelopment@gamil.com.
+If you have questions about the copyright of this mod, you can contact us at aldoessoftwaredevelopment@gamil.com.

 Copyright (C) 2023 DumbDave961 and Bob64 aka DustyBagel ALdoessoftwaredevelopment@gmail.com